 All medical and dental procedures have some inherent risks.
 The dentist will take every precaution to prevent or mitigate the following rare, but possible complications:

-- Infection
+• Infection

-- Ulcers
+• Ulcers

-- Abscess
+• Abscess

-- Pain
+• Pain

-- Bleeding
+• Bleeding

-- Swelling
+• Swelling

-- Discomfort
+• Discomfort

-- Poor fit
+• Poor fit

-Frequently Asked Questions About Full and Partial Dentures
+Full and Partial Dentures FAQs

 No, most types of dentures are typically covered under dental insurance as a “restorative” treatment.
 While they do improve the look of the smile, the most important benefit is that they replace the teeth, which are essential to the mouth’s functions.
 Each patient should request an estimate through their dental insurance provider prior to beginning a treatment plan.

 Dentures are crafted at a dental laboratory that partners with our office in Miami Beach.
 They receive the bite mold impression created at the dental office and craft custom dentures specifically for each patient.
-They are careful to create realistic proportions and use your simulated anatomy to create a comfortable set of dentures for daily wear.
+They are careful to create realistic proportions and to use your simulated anatomy to create a comfortable set of dentures for daily wear.

+Relining dentures is the process of reshaping the dentures for a more natural fit.
+Changes to the bone and regular wear can cause the fixtures to loosen over a period of several years.
+There are two types of relining procedures: a soft reline and a hard reline.
 Soft relining can be performed using kits or in the dental office.
 A liquid polymer is spread on the dentures for improved comfort.
 A hard reline is generally performed in a dental laboratory and is intended to last longer than a soft reline.
 The patient’s denture base has similar hardened material added to it to improve the contours and fit on the dental arch.

 If you live near Miami, FL, Gallardo Periodontics and Implant Dentistry offers full & partial dentures among its services, and is conveniently located at 2020 SW 27th Ave Miami, FL 33145